frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section2-exercise3.md

     - For the gussets and plate, copy at most 1 hole per tube from with the `Use` tool - use `linear pattern` for the rest.
     - Use the `mirror` tool to make the right or left side of the mounting holes instead of making a third `linear pattern`.

+!!!
+Tip "Materials"
+    The two main types of stock materials we use in FRC are **aluminum and polycarbonate** (a type of plastic).
+The reason we use aluminum instead of steel is because aluminum provides more strength for its weight than steel.
+Polycarbonate ("polycarb") is much lighter, more flexible, and impact-resistant.

 <br>

-When you're done with the gussets and large side plate, move on to the next exercise.
+When you're done with the **gussets and large side plate**, move on to the next exercise.

 <br>